ZoranStojsavljevic/test-socket-if/socketcanclient/README.md

   $ gcc socketcandcl.c -o socketcandcl
   $ ./socketcandcl -v -i vcan0 -p 28601 -s stretch
 ```
+There are two connections established:
+[1] One normal (TCP/IP) which serves to convey commands;
+[2] The second, socket CAN, to convey CAN messages between server and client.

 ##### Add a new frame for transmission #####
 This command adds a new frame to the BCM queue.
 An interval can be configured to have the frame sent cyclic.